 The Uganda martyrs shrine is where 32 young men were burnt alive in 1886 by Kakaba (king) Mwanga of Buganda kingdom because they wouldn't renounce their new Christian faith.

-The shrine at Namugongo is an important point of pilgrims for Christians and is 3rd June of every year is a national holiday in Uganda.
+The shrine at Namugongo is an important point for pilgrims for Christians and is 3rd June of every year is a national holiday in Uganda.